Who is to blame for 'self-driving car' deaths?

 Although ride-sharing firms like Lyft and Uber have been working hard on developing fully autonomous technology - as have many mainstream manufacturers - Level 5 cars are still some way off.

-Lyft appears to be closer than most.
+Waymo appears to be closer than most.

 Later this year Google's sister company is planning to introduce a driverless taxi service in Phoenix, Arizona.
 Unlike several other autonomous taxi services being trialled around the world, this one will not need a safety driver in the car.